San Diego Attorneys Discuss Post-Divorce Name Change

 Once a divorce is final, you can breathe a sigh of relief - the worst part is over.
 However, there might be one more detail for you to complete: changing your name.
 If you wish to restore your name to a prior name, it can be done by contacting the court clerk in your county.
 The clerk requires specific divorce information and paperwork, such as an "ex parte application," to start the change.
 The process generally takes two to four weeks to complete, and that doesn’t include the requirement of publishing notice of your name change in an adjudicated newspaper.

 Updates must also be made to your driver’s license.
-Once you have done that, your new license can be used to update all other documents, such as your social security card, bank cards, passports, etc. An experienced San Diego family law attorney can help make the process less stressful by ensuring paperwork is filled out correctly and answering any additional questions.
+Once you have done that, your new license can be used to update all other documents, such as your social security card, bank cards, passports, etc. An experienced San Diego family law lawyer can help make the process less stressful by ensuring paperwork is filled out correctly and answering any additional questions.
 Huguenor Mattis, A.P.C. can provide more information at (858) 458-9500.
 Our goal is to make the final step in starting your new life as easy as possible.

 Divorces can be very long and drawn out - especially if a couple has lots of assets to divide.
 In most cases, the relationship is over emotionally well before it is legally.
 A spouse may no longer wish to carry their soon-to-be ex-husband’s name and wonder if this change is legally possible.
 The answer is yes: The state of California allows an individual to change their name without the divorce being final.
 Of course, your divorce lawyer can also ask the court to restore your former name when a proposed judgement for divorce is submitted.